Science journalism: Aims

 The aim of a science journalist is to render very detailed, specific, and often jargon-laden information produced by scientists into a form that non-scientists can understand and appreciate while still communicating the information accurately.
 One way science journalism can achieve that is to avoid an information deficit model of communication, which assumes a top-down, one-way direction of communicating information that limits an open dialogue between knowledge holders and the public.
 One such way of sparking an inclusive dialogue between science and society that leads to a broader uptake of post-high school science discoveries is science blogs.
-Science journalists face an increasing need to convey factually correct information through storytelling techniques in order to tap both into the rational and emotional side of their audiences, the latter of which to some extent ensuring that the information uptake persists.
+Science journalists face an increasing need to convey factually correct information through storytelling techniques in order to tap into both the rational and emotional side of their audiences, the latter of which to some extent ensuring that the information uptake persists.

 Science journalists often have training in the scientific disciplines that they cover.
 Some have earned a degree in a scientific field before becoming journalists or exhibited talent in writing about science subjects.
 However, good preparation for interviews and even deceptively simple questions such as "What does this mean to the people on the street?" can often help a science journalist develop material that is useful for the intended audience.

+Science journalist responsibility

+Science journalists offer important contributions to the open science movement by using the Value Judgement Principle (VJP).
+Science journalists are responsible for "identifying and explaining major value judgments for members of the public."
+In other words, science journalists must make judgments such as what is good and bad (right and wrong).
+This is a very significant role because it helps "equip non-specialists to draw on scientific information and make decisions that accord with their own values".
+While scientific information is often portrayed in quantitative terms and can be interpreted by experts, the audience must ultimately decide how to feel about the information.